The global travel experiences I loved in 2017 that you should not miss.

 A place in the world to find true peace and enlightenment, in the lap of luxury; The Singular Patagonia

 Earlier this year I spent one of the best weeks of my life at The Singular Hotel, Patagonia.
-Located quite literally in the middle of nowhere, surrounded by some of Chile’s most spectacular natural vistas, the hotel is stately, spacious and luxurious.
+Located quite literally in the middle of nowhere, surrounded by some of Chile’s most spectacular natural vistas, the hotel is stately, spacious and unexpectedly chic New York warehouse in style.

 You hear of animals going somewhere to die, well for me, this would be my choice, as it is so serene, spiritual and breathtakingly beautiful.
-The rooms are more like suites furnished with South America’s finest pieces.
+The rooms are more like suites or ship cabins furnished with South America’s finest pieces.

 The structure of the hotel itself an architectural feat that has to be seen to be believed, with every luxury imaginable from an indoor/outdoor pool to saunas overlooking the ocean and an evening restaurant that is as global in every way as it is relaxing.
 I will go return here every chance I get.
 Read more.

-The hotel you won’t want to leave as it’s so fabulous; Ritz Carlton Osaka:
+The hotel you won’t want to leave as it’s so fabulous; The Ritz-Carlton Osaka:

 Japan is such an extraordinary place to travel to, and going for the first time this year was an eye-opener.
 The Dalai Lama says every year we must go somewhere we have never been, and Japan reminded me of how important that adage really is.

-Staying at the Ritz Carlton Osaka in August was an absolute treat as it has just been fully renovated and has one of the most opulent private clubs at the top with full floor to ceiling 360-degree views of Osaka which was the ultimate place to both start and finish every day there.
+Staying at The Ritz-Carlton Osaka in August was an absolute treat as it has just been fully renovated and has one of the most opulent private clubs at the top with full floor to ceiling 360-degree views of Osaka.
+With food delivered all day long it was the ultimate place to both start and finish every day.

 The restaurants are out of this world, from a world-class Japanese to flawless French.
 The British themed bar is as good as anything you will find in London.
-Even the hotel shop is world class, filled with trinkets very hard to resist.
+Even the hotel shop is world class.
+It is filled with Japanese trinkets very hard to resist.

 Click here to read more.

-The luxury bucket list trip you will want to take a second time; Seeing Machu Picchu.
+The exclusive bucket-list trip you will want to take a second time; Seeing Machu Picchu in Belmond style.

-For many, a trip to Machu Picchu is on their bucket list, and now I know why, but doing it in style with the Belmond group was the ultimate.
+For many, a trip to Machu Picchu is on their bucket list, and now I know why, but doing it in style with the Belmond group was the ultimate life stopping adventure.

-The biggest surprise was the people I met on this trip, many of whom were on a very personal journey to find the meaning of life, their divorce, their sexuality and all manner of things.
+The biggest surprise was the people I met on this trip, many of whom were on a very personal journey to find the meaning of life, reflect on their divorce, their sexuality, celebrate a wedding anniversary and all manner of things.
 It was like an episode of “The Breakfast Club” in the best way possible.
 Read more here.